rubrikinc/welcome-to-rubrik-build/README.md

 A first step to contributing is to pick an existing project or to submit an idea for a new project.

-Projects will often have a set of "help wanted" issues that can help new contributors get involved.
+Projects will often have issues, which can be either a bug fix or enhancement request, that are labeled as `first-timer` or `exp-beginner` that can help new contributors get involved.

 The [Contributor Guide](contributors/guide/README.md) provides detailed instruction on how to get your ideas and bug fixes seen and accepted, including: